benvaljean/benvaljean.github.io/_posts/2012-05-10-Getting_started_with_Java_Jars_and_Classes.markdown

     updated manifest
     adding: F2C.class(in = 956) (out= 578)(deflated 39%)

--   The har can now be executed standalone
+-   The jar can now be executed standalone

 <!-- -->